-We're only through Week 1 of the 2025 NFL season.
-Yes, it's very early.
-But we're already taking a quick look at the current playoff picture and the road to Super Bowl LX.
+We're through Week 10 of the 2025 NFL season, and with only eight full weeks left in the regular season, the playoff picture and the road to Super Bowl LX are starting to come into view.
+Good teams have become great, bad teams keep finding ways to surprise us and the race for wild-card spots is only getting wilder.
 Which teams have the best chances to make the 14-team playoff field?
-Which still have a lot of work to do to ultimately get in?
+Which still have work to do to ultimately get in?

 Here's everything you need right now.